The International Children's News Bureau starts at UEFA EURO 2020 | ExBulletin

 The International Children’s News Bureau starts at UEFA EURO 2020

-Football for Friendship: The Euro 2020 News Bureau started work on 11 June as part of the UEFA EURO 2020 Championship.
-It included Young Journalists from the Gazproms Football for Friendship International Social Childrens Program from the host countries of the Championship.
+MOSKW, Russia Football for Friendship: The Euro 2020 News Bureau opened on June 11 as part of the UEFA EURO 2020 Championship.
+It included young journalists from the Gazproms Football for Friendship International Social Childrens Program from the host countries of the Championship.

 Young journalists will be there to report on all the championship matches to millions of their colleagues around the world.
 As new Ambassadors of the Football for Friendship Program, they will cover Championship events through the prism of nine values shared by millions of Program participants: friendship, equality, justice, health, peace, loyalty, victory, tradition and honor

-To properly equip themselves for their mission, Young Journalists will undergo training at the Nine Values School of the Football Friendship Program.
+To be properly equipped for their mission, the young journalists will undergo training at the Football Value Program Nine Values School.
 In addition to the values mentioned, the classes will focus on current trends in sports journalism and mobile journalism skills.
 On the ground, the Young Journalists will focus on the best goal of the Championship and offer their vision to the nominees for the award.

-Football for Friendship: Euro 2020 News Bureau will select the best Young Journalists to cover the Championship Goal Award Ceremony.
+Football for Friendship: The Euro 2020 News Bureau will select the best young journalists to cover the Championship Goal Award Ceremony.
 The award was created by Gazprom as part of its sponsorship of the UEFA EURO 2020 Championship.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online